The interoperability world is complex with lots of jargon and acronyms. Let's see if we can clear some of those terms up for you.

 An HL7v3 message format that can be used to query for patient demographic and visit data.
 PDQ-formatted messages aren't widely supported within the healthcare community.

-A part of the provider's progress note that summarizes a provider's examination of the patient.
+A part of the provider's progress note that summarizes the provider's examination of the patient.

 Any personally identifiable information regarding an individual's physical or mental health, medical services, or payment of related services that a Covered Entity stores.